 For a city that’s so steeped in history, Perugia has a young soul, thanks in part to its huge university population and its year-round line-up of festivals.
-In the summertime, music fills the piazze for the Umbria Jazz festival.
+If you have a sweet tooth, October 13 - 22 will see the massive chocolate festival, Eurochocolate, return for its autumn edition.
+During July, music fills the piazze for the Umbria Jazz festival.

 Within its historic centre, meanwhile, is one medieval marvel after another, along with 15th-century palaces and sprawling squares (Piazza IV Novembre is at the heart of it all).

 There’s ham and cheese, and then there’s prosciutto di Parma and parmigiano reggiano.
 Both come from this handsome city west of Bologna, where food is as embedded into the culture as Parma’s opulent opera house and its magnificent Romanesque cathedral.